knative/eventing/docs/registry/README.md

 the different event types that can be consumed from the eventing mesh.
 For details on the different user stories that this proposal touches, please refer to the
 [User stories and personas for Knative eventing](https://docs.google.com/document/d/15uhyqQvaomxRX2u8s0i6CNhA86BQTNztkdsLUnPmvv4/edit?usp=sharing) document.
+Note that this proposal targets the cases were the Broker/Trigger model is used.

 #### Out of scope